My Heart to Fear

-My Heart to Fear was an American Christian metal band from Williamsport, Pennsylvania.
+My Heart to Fear was an American metalcore band from Williamsport, Pennsylvania.
 The band started making music in 2008, with lead vocalist Trevor Pool, lead guitarist Dale Upright, rhythm guitarist Brandon Vartenisian, bass guitarist Taylor Pool, and drummer Luke Brady.
 The band released one independently made album, Invictus, in 2009, along with two independent extended plays, A Ship Built to Sink, in 2010, and My Heart to Fear, in 2011.
 They signed with Solid State Records, where they released, Lost Between Brilliance and Insanity, an extended play, in 2012.
 Their first album, Algorithm, released by the label in 2013.

 Background

 My Heart to Fear is a metal band from Williamsport, Pennsylvania.
 Their members at its inception was lead vocalist, Trevor Pool, lead guitarist and vocalist, Dale Upright, rhythm guitarist, Brandon Vartenisian, bass guitarist and vocalist, Taylor Pool, and drummer, Matt Guidace.
 Brandon Vartenisian left the band in October 2010 to play for An Early Ending.
 Jay Graham left the band in April 2015 to relocate with his wife to Missouri.
 Dale Upright was asked to leave after making several comments on abortion on social media, which had resulted in backlash from fans and forced the band to ask him to leave.